replicatedhq/replicated-docs/docs/reference/template-functions-license-context.md

 ```go
 func LicenseFieldValue(name string) string
 ```
 LicenseFieldValue returns the value of the specified license field.
-In addition to custom license fields, `LicenseFieldValue` also accepts all built-in license fields.
+LicenseFieldValue accepts custom license fields and all built-in license fields.
 For a list of all built-in fields, see [Built-in License Fields](/vendor/licenses-using-builtin-fields).

 LicenseFieldValue always returns a string, regardless of the license field type.
 To return integer or boolean values, you need to include the [ParseInt](/reference/template-functions-static-context#parseint) or [ParseBool](/reference/template-functions-static-context#parsebool) template function to convert the string value.